Kwikilang/MeXEE402_Finals_Catambay_4101/README.md

 • Load the input image that requires face and eye blurring.

 Step 2: Face Detection
-• Use a face detection algorithm (such as Haar Cascade or a deep learning-based model) to identify the position of the face(s) in the image.
+• Use a face detection algorithm (such as Haar Cascade) to identify the position of the face(s) in the image.

 Step 3: Eye Detection
 • Apply a similar face detection model to locate and segment the eyes within the detected face region.